 I. Aluminum Buying Guide

-A. What Types of Aluminum Are There?
+A. Different Types of Aluminum

 Many types of aluminum alloys apply to different products and jobs.
 It’s challenging to list every kind of aluminum, but here are the most common varieties and their applications.

 Aluminum with a classification of 2024-T351 is the hardest, but it’s not easy to work with.
 This type of hardness is common in airplanes and riveting projects, but you can’t weld it.

 2. Most Flexible Aluminum

 Aluminum alloy foil is the most flexible type of aluminum because its manufacturing process flattens the aluminum into thin sheets.
 Consumers wrap food with foil, and many companies package products from consumables to cosmetics to household items in it.

 Sheet aluminum is formed by stamping or spinning, and it requires an alloy to make it strong.
 Pots and pans may contain alloyed aluminum, for example, with common alloys like magnesium, copper, and bronze combined with the material for strength and durability.

 4. Clad Aluminum

 Clad aluminum—AKA treated aluminum—involves zinc, silicon, copper, stainless steel, nickel, or magnesium coating.
 Cladding increases corrosion resistance because bare aluminum is highly susceptible to corrosion.